Meet the State Referee Committee

 Elie led numerous on-field instructional and mentoring sessions for novice as well as advanced referees.

-Elie served as the MSRC State Director of Assessment (SDA) in 2021.
+Elie served as the MSRC State Director of Assessment (SDA) from 2021 to March, 2025.

 His vision is, in concert with MSRC leadership, to help Massachusetts referees reach their highest potential and improve the quality of refereeing on the field.
 He is also planning on leading the transition of the instructor/assessor corps into the USSF model of Referee Mentors and Referee Coaches.